-You will pay a yearly deductible of \$505 for 2023 on Tiers 2, 3, 4 and 5 drugs.
+You will pay a yearly deductible of \$545 for 2024 on Tiers 2, 3, 4 and 5 drugs.
 You must pay the full cost of your Tiers 2, 3, 4 and 5 drugs until you reach the plan's deductible amount.
-For all other drugs, you will not have to pay any deductible and will start receiving coverage immediately.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+For all other drugs, you will not have to pay any deductible.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$505 for your Tiers 2, 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$545 for your Tiers 2, 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.